antronerds/r2-tutorials/docs/Pathway_Finder.md

 ---------------

-1. A list of hyperlinked genes is returned, sort them by descending R-value by clicking on the R-column-header twice;
+1. A list of hyperlinked genes is returned, sort them by descending P-value by clicking on the P-column-header twice;

 	![](_static/images/pathwayfinder/Pathway_correlate1.png "Figure    7: Wnt pathway genes correlating with Beta Catenin mutation as    a list.")

 	[**Figure    7: Wnt pathway genes correlating with Beta Catenin mutation as    a list.**](_static/images/pathwayfinder/Pathway_correlate1.png)

-2. Each gene-symbol is hyperlinked to a graph representing the specific results; click the top gene in the list: AXIN2.
+2. Each gene-symbol is hyperlinked to a graph representing the specific results; click the top gene in the list: WIF1.